 APGA has developed a Code of Practice for the Coal Seam Gas industry’s gathering lines, undertaken policy work on climate change, environmental management and economic and technical regulation and established a successful and innovative Young Pipeliners Forum, with YPF committees in each state conducting educational tours, networking events and mentoring sessions for our young people.
 We also provide grants to young people to travel internationally to further their education and experience.

 APGA has six levels of membership: Owner, Lead, Corporate, Individual, Employee and Honorary Life Membership.
 The first three categories are classed as Full Membership, which entitles holders to a broader range of services, allows the member a vote for Board Membership and also allows a member’s representative to stand for the APGA Board of Directors.

 Our Owner Members are our gas transmission companies that own major Australian long-distance high-pressure transmission pipelines.

 Fees for Owner Members are based on the length of transmission pipelines owned by the applicant and are available on application.
-Application Form.
+Owner Member Application

 Lead Members are major operating companies or other large, influential companies who choose to demonstrate their commitment to the pipeline industry.

-The fees for Lead Members are on the Application Form
+The fees for Lead Members are on the Lead Membership Application Form

 Subsidiary Membership of APGA is available to a limited number of organisations that are subsidiary companies of either Owner or Lead Members.
 Member benefits for Subsidiary Members are available on application.